Clear Search

 This may happen gradually, with symptoms beginning prior to swelling including tingling and numbness, achiness, or decreased flexibility in the above areas.
 If you have these symptoms, it is especially important to discuss them with your doctor, as early treatment is key to decreasing lymphedema.

-Cardiovascular issues can be exacerbated by lifesaving breast cancer treatments that are cardiotoxic and that can lead to blocked arteries, heart valve issues, abnormal heart rhythms, or fluid build-up around the heart.
-It is important to discuss your risk of cardiovascular disease with your doctor prior to treatment.
-Some of the ways you can take care of your heart also help cardiovascular symptoms after treatment: eating a healthy diet, getting regular exercise, and not smoking.
+It is important to discuss your risk of cardiovascular disease with your doctor prior to treatment because cardiovascular issues can be exacerbated by lifesaving breast cancer treatments that are cardiotoxic, meaning they can lead to blocked arteries, heart valve issues, abnormal heart rhythms, or fluid build-up around the heart.
+Some of the ways you can take care of your heart—such as eating a healthy diet, getting regular exercise, and not smoking—also help cardiovascular symptoms after treatment.

 Post-mastectomy pain syndrome (PMPS) is persistent pain caused by nerve damage in the breast or underarm following a mastectomy or breast-conserving surgery.
 Symptoms include pain and tingling or numbness in the chest, armpit, arm, or shoulder.
 The American Cancer Society estimates that 20 to 30 percent of patients will develop PMPS following surgery.